4 Ways To Give Your Daughter A Complex About Her Looks

 Let her think that you aren’t worthy of a compliment because you aren’t “there yet”.
 Let her see that even though your husband may see you as the apple of his eye, you don’t feel that you are worthy to be that.

 This doesn’t mean that your daughter (and sons!) shouldn’t see a mom who takes care of her body and is stewarding it well.
-It also doesn’t mean that the occasional slip-up in word or deed will ruin her for life!
+It also doesn’t mean that a slip-up in word or deed will ruin her for life!
 I actually want to be a good example of that for her because I don’t want her to take after what the world claims is healthy!
 It’s a fine balance and there may be times that we are more out of whack than other times.

 Mother’s Day, 2012